 Three gun-toting virtual gamers, a “girl meets boy” storyline, and an acute case of sexting (sending sexual images by phone) are key elements of a new drama-led workshop initiative designed to shock young teenagers into thinking more deeply about internet safety.

-The first stage of a pilot project, devised by the educational ICT supplier XMA has just been launched across five secondary schools across London, Surrey and Kent and involves almost 800 pupils from years 7 and 8.
+The first stage of a pilot project, devised by the educational ICT supplier XMA has been launched across five Education Commission Catholic secondary schools across London, Surrey and Kent and involves almost 800 pupils from years 7 and 8.

 A 15-minute play, performed by the Saltmine Theatre Company, kicked off day sessions at each pilot school with a hard-hitting tale of how a chance online meeting with a stranger and posting personal details online can at best lead to cyberbullying and humiliation and, at worst, despair and suicide.